MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 ```

 **Problem:** I am getting "loop detected" errors
-**Solution:** You are calling Azure AD for a token to often and Azure ADis throttling you.
+**Solution:** You are calling Microsoft Entra ID for a token to often and Azure ADis throttling you.
 You need to use a cache - either the in-memory one (as per the sample above) or a persisted one.

 **Problem:** `AcquireTokenClient` latency is too high
 **Possible Solutions:** Please ensure you have a high token cache hit rate.

 The in-memory cache is optimized for searching through tokens that come from different client_id or different tenant_id.
 It is not optimized for storing tokens with different scopes.
 You need to use a different cache key that includes the scope.
 See [Performance testing](../../advanced/performance-testing.md).

+<a name='registration-of-application-secret-or-certificate-with-azure-ad'></a>

-## Registration of application secret or certificate with Azure AD
+## Registration of application secret or certificate with Microsoft Entra ID

 You can register your application secrets either through the interactive experience in the [Azure portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredAppsPreview), or using command-line tools (like PowerShell)